shannonlindsay/FabricCommunityContests/README.md

 5. **Country Code Mapping (ISO3 → ISO2)**
    https://raw.githubusercontent.com/lukes/ISO-3166-Countries-with-Regional-Codes/refs/heads/master/all/all.csv

+Note - there was a query in the starter file referencing "Technology Adoption by Households."
+As of June 24, this query no longer appears in the starter file.

 📁 Once downloaded, place all CSVs in the same local folder.
 Then follow the steps below to connect them to the Power BI file.